pateljannat/LMS-Docs/docs/course-creation/create-a-quiz.md

 ![Quiz](../images/quiz-shot.png)

-To create a quiz, click on the **Create Quiz** button from the lesson page.
+To create a quiz, from the lesson page, chose **Quiz** from the menu.
+From the dialog, click on the Create New button. click on the **Create Quiz** button from the lesson page.
 You will be redirected to the Quiz List.
 The list will be empty if you have not created any quizzes yet.
 Click on **Add Quiz** to create a new quiz.
 You will be redirected to the quiz form.

 ![Quiz List](../images/quiz-list.png)